 We examine and advise based on specific community needs.

 Our approach to advising and planning is based on partnering with clients – listening and understanding first to see where the needs and concerns are in each individual community.
-We then identify strategies based on our expertise and experience that are customized to client needs and consider relevant factors, whatever those may be: planning for and complying with new legislation, minimizing vehicle travel and enhancing travel efficiency, providing economic vitality, improving transportation access, mitigating negative impacts, and much more.
+We then identify transportation-related climate mitigation and adaptation strategies based on our expertise and experience that are customized to client needs and goals, whatever those may be: planning for and complying with new legislation to reduce GHGs or electrify bus fleets, minimizing vehicle travel and enhancing travel efficiency, improving access to sustainable transportation options, responding to locally-specific climate risks, or bridging the divide between sustainability efforts, transportation planning, and engineering.

-We recognize and prioritize the big picture to assist our clients and communities.
+We recognize and prioritize the big picture and the long view to assist our clients and communities.

-We find many communities grappling with the environmental consequences of past choices, and acknowledge the need to understand our history as we seek to repair broken systems and envision new solutions.
-Accordingly, we work to co-create community-driven solutions for integrating multimodal transportation with urban development in diverse contexts, reducing carbon and other emissions, planning and designing for minimal consumption of non-renewable energy, and beyond.
+We find many communities grappling with the environmental consequences of past choices, and acknowledge the need to understand our history as we seek to repair broken systems and envision a future that includes a changing climate.
+Accordingly, we work to co-create community-driven solutions that respond to predicted climate impacts in diverse contexts and embed long-term strategies that build resilience into existing processes, such as asset management plans, state of good repair plans, evacuation plans, and hazard mitigation plans.

 California SB 743